MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-setprocessvalidcalltargets.md

 ### -param VirtualAddress [in]

 The start of the virtual memory region whose call targets are being marked valid.
+The memory region must be allocated using one of the executable <a href="https://docs.microsoft.com/windows/desktop/Memory/memory-protection-constants">memory protection constants</a>.

 ### -param RegionSize [in]